-Think of this post as “Disneyland Closure 101,” where we’ll handle all your FAQs to the best of our ability.
+In this post, we are going to explain all the details of the Disneyland reopening and what changes are coming to the happiest place on earth.
+Think of this post as “Disneyland Reopening 101,” where we’ll handle all your FAQs to the best of our ability.

 If you are looking for information about cruises, then check out our guide to Disney Cruise Line Closure.
-There we go in-depth on the latest news, cancellations and how to reschedule your booking.
+There we go in-depth on the latest news, cancellations, and how to reschedule your booking.

 Also, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
-There we will bring you the latest updates on the Disneyland closure, and any new closures around the world.
+There we will bring you the latest updates on the Disneyland reopening, and any new closures around the world.
 You can sign up here: Join our E-Mail Newsletter

 We will try to answer all your questions, but if we leave something out feel free to ask us in the comments section below.

-Latest Disneyland Closure News
+Latest Disneyland Reopening News